sberaconnects/adas_project/speed_limit_recognition/README.md

 # 🚦 Activity 3 – Speed Limit Recognition System

-This activity focuses on detecting **speed limit signs** (20 km/h through 120 km/h) using a Convolutional Neural Network on the **GTSRB speed-limit subset**.
+This activity focuses on detecting **speed limit signs** (20 km/h through 120 km/h) using a Convolutional Neural Network on the **TrafficSign speed-limit subset**.

 ---

 ## 📌 Description

 ADAS systems can warn drivers when they exceed legal speed limits.
-In this activity, we reuse the **speed-limit** classes (IDs 0–7) from the full GTSRB dataset to train a model that recognizes only speed‑limit signs.
+In this activity, we reuse the **speed-limit** classes (IDs 0–7) from the full TrafficSign dataset to train a model that recognizes only speed‑limit signs.

 ### Centralized Data & Models
-- **Data source:** `data/GTSRB/` (full dataset) and `data/SpeedLimit/` (subset for speed-limit)
+- **Data source:** `data/TrafficSign/` (full dataset) and `data/SpeedLimit/` (subset for speed-limit)
 - **Models:** all trained models stored under `models/speed_limit/`

 ---